Katschberg Ski Resort

 Skiing & Boarding in Katschberg

-Altogether, on the twin-mountains of Aineck and Tschaneck, there are 66-kilometres of well-groomed slopes.
+Altogether, on the twin-mountains of Aineck and Tschaneck, there are 70-kilometres of well-groomed slopes and 2km of ski routes (ungroomed).
 Big attractions, especially for families, are how broad and well-maintained many of the slopes are and the absence of lift queues.

 Talking of lifts, Katschberg has one type you’ve probably never tried before – an environmentally friendly bio-lift which needs no motors to run it and uses no energy except that of a team of stout horses.
 This involves taking an off-piste trip, in powder if you’re lucky, from the top of the Tschaneckbahn chairlift down to the Pritzhutte mountain restaurant tucked away in a little valley.

 Your visit to Pritzhutte will be both delightful and remarkable with schnapps much in evidence as they take no prisoners partywise.
 Later, you’ll find the lift back up to the Tschaneck piste is waiting outside consisting of long ropes pulled by powerful Noriker horses.
 You simply grab a rope and hang on.
 It’s actually quite a social lift – you can move yourself up and down the rope as you go to chat to your fellow liftees.